 What is MonoRepo?

-Monorepos are a source control pattern, in which essentially all of the codebase lives in the same repository.
+Monorepos is a source control pattern, in which essentially all of the codebases live in the same repository.

 All projects will always use the latest version of the code.